marcocapano/marcocapano/_posts/2019-01-07-customizing-viewControllers-presentation.md

 Despite being very far from the latest trends in UI development like reactive concepts, UIKit has shown that it is a powerful framework with multiple customization points.
 There’s a lot more that can be done, like changing the presentation animations and timing, but we’ll save it for a future article.

-Hope you liked this little experiment 😊 and if you did, check my website: [http://marcocapano.vapor.cloud/](http://marcocapano.vapor.cloud/)
+Hope you liked this little experiment 😊